luapower/website/www/md/get-involved.md

 There are 5 types of luapower packages:

-  * __Lua module__: written in Lua, compatible with LuaJIT2, Lua 5.1 and optionally Lua 5.2
+  * __Lua module__: written in Lua, compatible with LuaJIT2, Lua 5.1
+  and optionally Lua 5.2.
-  * __Lua/C module__: written in C using the Lua C API, compatible with LuaJIT2, Lua 5.1 and optionally Lua 5.2
+  * __Lua/C module__: written in C using the Lua C API, compatible with LuaJIT 2.x, Lua 5.1 and optionally Lua 5.2.
-  * __Lua+ffi module__: written in Lua using the LuaJIT ffi extension, compatible with LuaJIT2 and optionally with Lua ffi; the C library it binds to is included in the package in source and binary form
+  * __Lua+ffi module__: written in Lua using the LuaJIT ffi extension, compatible with LuaJIT 2.x and optionally with luaffi; the C library it binds to is included in the package in source and binary form.
-  * __C module__: binary dependency or support library for other module; source and binary included
+  * __C module__: binary dependency or support library for other module;
+  source and binary included.
   * __other__: none of the above: media/support files, etc.